-Prerequisites: Graphic Design & Illustration 2
+Grade: 12 Prerequisites: Graphic Design & Illustration 2 Credit: 1.0 GPA: 4.0

 Students in Photography will develop and expand their skills in producing both artistic and commercial photographs using digital DSLR cameras and equipment.
-Photography meets the credit requirements for Career and Technical Education (CTE), Fine Art, and elective graduation requirements.
 Students learn to take artistic digital photos following rules of composition, light, exposure, elements of art, and principles of design which also enhances their ability to produce quality commercial work.
 Students' work is published in various publications.
 This class enables students to explore photography as a possible career and is designed to help the student acquire practical photographic skills through an interactive and hands-on educational experience.